How Online Retailers Can Replicate the In-store Experience

 And this does not just apply to small businesses – 78% of Amazon Prime members say that they signed up because of free shipping, while on its sister eCommerce site, eBay, 71% of products sold in 2020 included free shipping.

-Ways to promote free shipping include via Overlays or Prompts – incentivising purchases by encouraging website visitors to, for example, buy within the next ten minutes for free delivery.
+You can promote free shipping via Overlays – incentivising purchases by encouraging website visitors to, for example, buy within the next ten minutes for free delivery.

 Afterthoughts